Check

 Since you’ve been taking opioid pain medicine, have you noticed a reduction in the frequency or number of your bowel movements?

-Rolls of toilet paper Rolls of toilet paper
+toilet paper roll icon toilet paper roll icon

 3/5